jlstack/PythonEchonestRemix/BeatDistance/README.md

             sum += distance;
         }
 ```

-By default, Paul Lamere sets the distance between two segments equal to 100.
-If beat1 has more segments than beat2, 100's are added to the sum in place of a real ristance measurement.
-This means that the distance from beat1 to beat2 is not necessarily the same as the distance from beat2 to beat1.
-I do not have this default value in my code.
-Instead, I look to see which beat has the fewest number of segments.
-I then only compare this many segments.

 You may have noticed __seg_distance__(seg1, seg2, field) being called. __seg_distance__() just calls __euclidean_distance__() with the right list of values based on the field given.
 The field will either be 'timbre' or 'pitch'. __euclidean_distance__() uses the same distance formula everyone uses in high school geometry. sqrt((q1-p1)^2 + (q2-p2)^2 + ...)